Motivational Interviewing and the Stages of Change Workshop

 Would you like to be more effective in reducing resistance and building motivation with colleagues, clients and even yourself?
 Do you utilize the theories of Motivational Interviewing (MI) but find it challenging to naturally integrate its strategies into everyday work with clients?

-OACCPP is again offering this practical, interactive and dynamic workshop integrates Prochaska and DiClemente’s stages of change model with Miller and Rollnik’s Motivational Interviewing principles.
+OACCPP is again offering this practical, interactive and dynamic workshop that integrates Prochaska and DiClemente’s stages of change model with Miller and Rollnik’s Motivational Interviewing principles.
 The resulting program, when implemented in the field of mental health, addictions and community corrections, will increase the likelihood that clients will successfully follow a course of action toward change.
-Our Advance MI program will anchor the key strategies of MI in ways that fit with one’s own unique counselling style so that participants will gain confidence to incorporate the tools of MI even into brief counselling interactions.
+Our Advance MI program will anchor the key strategies of MI in ways that fit with one’s own unique counselling style so that participants will gain the confidence to incorporate the tools of MI even into brief counselling interactions.

 Who is this workshop for?

 This course is designed for counsellors and front line staff working with clients in a counselling relationship who have been trained in Motivational Interviewing and who already possess strong knowledge of, and experience in, motivational interviewing.
 Motivational counselling techniques have been described as "simple but not easy".
 Even after being trained in the use of its techniques, many counsellors find it a challenge to integrate the strategies into everyday work with clients.
 This workshop is designed to help anchor these key strategies in ways that fit with one's own unique counselling style.
 It will focus on effective strategies for building motivation and dealing with resistance as well as working with clients to develop a personalized change plan.

 - To incorporate the tools of motivational interviewing into brief counselling interactions

 - To develop an enhanced understanding of the key roadblocks to motivation

 - To revisit the art of strategic reflection

 - To build motivation in resistant clients

 - To learn ways of negotiating a change plan with the client